Oil reserves in Iran

-Proven oil reserves in Iran, according to its government, rank fourth largest in the world at approximately as of 2013, although it ranks third if Canadian reserves of unconventional oil are excluded.
+Proven oil reserves in Iran, according to its government, rank fourth largest in the world at approximately 150 Goilbbl as of 2013, although it ranks third if Canadian reserves of unconventional oil are excluded.
 This is roughly 10% of the world's total proven petroleum reserves.
 At 2020 rates of production, Iran's oil reserves would last 145 years if no new oil was found.

-According to NIOC, Iran recoverable liquid hydrocarbon reserves at the end of 2006 was 138.4 billion barrels.
-Apart from these considerable reserves, from the outset of oil industry in Iran in 1908 to the end of 2007, Iran produced some 61 billion barrels of oil.
+According to the National Iranian Oil Company (NIOC), Iran's recoverable liquid hydrocarbon reserves at the end of 2006 were 138.4 billion barrels.
+Apart from these considerable reserves, Iran produced some 61 billion barrels of oil from the start of its oil industry in 1908 to the end of 2007.

 Iran has more than a century of history in exploration and production; the first successful exploration well was Masjid Suleiman-1 on May 26, 1908.
 Since then, based on the latest oil and gas reports, 145 hydrocarbon fields and 297 oil and gas reservoirs have been discovered in Iran, with many fields having multiple pay zones.
 A total of 102 fields are oil and the remaining 43 are gas, and there are 205 oil reservoirs and 92 natural gas reservoirs.
 According to Iran Energy Balance Sheet (2009, in Persian), 78 of these fields are currently active, with 62 onshore and 16 offshore, leaving 67 fields inactive at present.
 Some 23 hydrocarbon fields lie in border areas and are shared between Iran and adjacent countries, including Kuwait, Iraq, Qatar, Bahrain, UAE, Saudi Arabia and Turkmenistan.

 Iranian production peaked at 6 Moilbbl/d in 1974, but it has been unable to produce at that rate since the 1979 Iranian revolution due to a combination of political unrest, war with Iraq, limited investment, US sanctions, and a high rate of natural decline.
-Iran's mature oil fields are in need of enhanced oil recovery (EOR) techniques such as gas injection to maintain production, which is declining at an annual rate of approximately 8% onshore and 10% offshore.
+Iran's mature oil fields are in need of enhanced oil recovery techniques such as gas injection to maintain production, which is declining at an annual rate of approximately 8% onshore and 10% offshore.
 With current technology it is only possible to extract 20% to 25% of the oil in place from Iran's fractured carbonate reservoirs, 10% less than the world average.
-It is estimated that 400,000-700,001 bbl/d of crude production is lost annually due to declines in the mature oil fields.
+It is estimated that 400,000–700,001 bbl/d of crude production is lost annually due to declines in the mature oil fields.